Bill Crisp Senior Center

 Movie Time

 Bring a friend and sit back and relax while watching a movie.
 A different movie will be provided each month.
-Popcorn provided.
+Popcorn will be provided.
 Pre-registration is required.

 55+; 2nd Fri. of each month; 2-4 pm; Free